MelnikovAleksei/form-validation-formik/README.EN.md

 # Newsletter subscription form with React and Formik.

-## Created as part of the tutorial on [formik.org] (https://formik.org/docs/tutorial)
+## Created as part of the tutorial on [formik.org](https://formik.org/docs/tutorial)

 *Read this in other languages:* [RU](https://github.com/MelnikovAleksei/form-validation-formik/blob/master/README.md)

 ## Description:

 Complex form of subscription to the newsletter.
-Each form field is validated with [Yup] (https://github.com/jquense/yup).
+Each form field is validated with [Yup](https://github.com/jquense/yup).
 The components TextInput, TextareaInput, CheckboxInput, SelectInput have been created with the possibility of further reuse.

 [Deploy to GitHub Pages](https://melnikovaleksei.github.io/form-validation-formik/)